 Across the country, police agencies big and small seem to be squarely in an era of layoffs and downsizing-by-attrition.
-Camden, New Jersey is kind of the ‘poster child’ for this trend — the city famously slashed its police force in half in January 2011 — but there are many other cities in the country whose municipal coffers have forced deep cuts in the ranks.
-It’s a well-known fact that I’m good friends with a few cops from San Jose (Calif.)
-Police Department, so I’m personally — and acutely — aware of the 106 positions recently lost in that fine group of troops.
+Camden, New Jersey is kind of the ‘poster child’ for this trend.
+The city famously slashed its police force in half in January 2011, but there are many other cities in the country whose municipal coffers have forced deep cuts in the ranks.
+It’s a well-known fact that I’m good friends with a few cops from San Jose, California Police Department, so I’m personally, and acutely, aware of the 106 positions recently lost in that fine group of troops.

 Meanwhile, officers in some agencies have ‘seen the handwriting on the walls’ and lateral’d out before they could be laid off.
 Officers in other agencies have agreed to defer raises or take pay cuts in order to prevent layoffs.
 Some agencies have even shuttered their doors completely, letting everybody go.

 So when I heard from a friend of mine here at PoliceOne that the San Antonio Police Department is always hiring,”I was, to say the least, rather incredulous.
 Consequently I spoke via telephone with Officer Yvonne Padilla — who has been with the department since 2003, serving on patrol, in the VICE unit, and eventually on the Tactical Response Unit — who now is one of the recruiters for the agency.